testerclub/snake-editor/README.md

 ![header](https://user-images.githubusercontent.com/90472141/138929686-ace3d03b-72dc-43cf-a708-d2daf735d647.png)

-> ⚠️ Status : Under development...
+> ⚠️ Status : Under development... testing is not recommended!

 # Welcome to Snake Editor!
 ## Hi!
 This is our repository, we are here to present our new project.